msakai/resume/resume.md

   Hagino.
 In CPL, data types are declared in a categorical manner by adjunctions.
 Each data type is declared with its basic operations or morphisms.
-Programs consist of these morphisms, and execution of programs is the reduction of elements (i.e. special morphisms) to their canonical form.
+Programs consist of these morphisms, and the execution of programs is the reduction of elements (i.e. special morphisms) to their canonical form.

   * http://hackage.haskell.org/package/CPL